 After skirting a rocky headland, the trail begins to go inland between a ridgeline where the flora changes to lush rainforest, with numerous small creeks trickling down beside the track.
 As you begin to descend, the flora changes from rainforest to towering, paperbark woodlands in a matter of steps.
 This is a favourite spot of ours to stop for morning tea.

 As you continue south, you leave the peaceful paperbarks and enter a wet, swampy, muddy section of the track lined with mangrove palms and wait-a-while vines.
-There are a number of small freshwater creeks to cross and it’s impossible to keep your boots dry or clean, so save yourself the worry and embrace the experience.
+There are several small freshwater creeks to cross and it’s impossible to keep your boots dry or clean, so save yourself the worry and embrace the experience.

 As you emerge onto the beach at Zoe Bay continue south towards the end of the beach where you’ll find the campground.
-After selecting your site for the night, drop your pack, grab your swimmers, camera and water bottle and continue on for approximately another 10 minutes to Zoe Falls and one of the most spectacular swimming holes we’ve ever seen.
+After selecting your site for the night, drop your pack, grab your swimmers, camera, and water bottle and continue on for approximately another ten minutes to Zoe Falls and one of the most spectacular swimming holes we’ve ever seen.

 Distance: 7.5km